 10. Palm Springs Aerial Tramway

 The Palm Springs Aerial Tramway is a must-see attraction for anyone visiting the area.
 Located in the San Jacinto Mountains, this tramway takes you on a ride high above the Coachella Valley.
 I loved the endless views of Southern California’s desert landscape when I did this 10-minute ride.

 The two-and-a-half-mile journey starts at Chino Canyon and ascends almost 6,000 feet to Mount San Jacinto State Park, where you can explore miles of hiking trails no matter what the season is.
-I came here in February and was shocked that there was snow everywhere, as you always think of sun and pools when you think of Palm Springs.
+I came here in February and was shocked that there was snow everywhere (similar to on a LA to Tahoe road trip in the winter), as you always think of sun and pools when you think of Palm Springs.